 The direct evidence that within this product there is a COMPLETE human genome (i.e. with non-coding genes and sequences), fragmented or not, is given by the result of the alignment of the human-derived reads on the human reference hg19.

-The following table, highlighted in orange, shows the result expressed in 'Av_cov = average coverage' of the alignment of the human sequences of the 3 lots of Priorix tested (1st, 2nd and 3rd lot) on the human chromosomes.
-In column 1, chrM is the mitochondrial DNA, while Chr1 up to ChrY are the assembled human chromosomes, including the sex chromosomes X and Y. In column 2 the length of the assembled human chromosomes expressed in base pairs is reported.
+The following table, highlighted in orange, shows the result expressed in 'Av_cov = average coverage' of the alignment of the human sequences of the 3 batches of Priorix tested (1st, 2nd and 3rd lot) on human chromosomes.
+In column 1, chrM is mitochondrial DNA, while Chr1 to ChrY are the assembled human chromosomes, including the sex chromosomes X and Y. Column 2 shows the length of the assembled human chromosomes expressed in base pairs.

-Coverage is low (Avg_cov on average along each chromosome <of 1x) but the homogeneity of distribution of reads that align uniquely, along all human chromosomes and the presence also of reads that align with higher coverage on the genome mitochondrial (in human cells there are 2 genomes, a nuclear one about 3Gbp large and divided into chromosomes and a smaller, circular mitochondrial one of about 16Kbp) however allows you to unquestionably recognize a situation similar to a low-pass genome sequencing of a human genome individual.
-For an easier understanding of what has been said, in the part indicated in green, human low pass whole genome sequencing (5 samples, 4 females and 1 male) are reported at a depth similar to that produced for the 3 Priorix Tetra vaccination lots.
+The coverage is low (Avg_cov on average along each chromosome <than 1x) but the homogeneity of distribution of the reads that align uniquely, along all human chromosomes and the presence also of reads that align with higher coverage on the genome mitochondrial (in human cells there are 2 genomes, one nuclear about 3Gbp large and divided into chromosomes and one smaller, circular, about 16Kbp mitochondrial), however, allows us to indisputably recognize a situation similar to a low-pass genome sequencing of a human genome individual.
+For an easier understanding of what is stated, in the part indicated in green there are some human low pass whole genome sequencing (5 samples, 4 females and 1 male) at a depth similar to that produced for the 3 vaccine lots of Priorix Tetra.

 An indication of the sex of the individual (most likely male) in the vaccine can also be deduced from the relationship between the average coverage for the X and Y chromosome.